 During the lessons, which will be done using power point projections, overheads and blackboard, the different aspects of foods and of their production will be presented and , with a particular emphasis on the chemical and physical transformations and their control.

 The course will be integrated by lab experiments, with individual and practical experiments aimed at understanding theoretical and practical aspects of food behaviour, as well as at illustrating the most important analytical methods also the instrumental ones.

 Lab experiments will be described by each student in a lab book, that will be an completing part of the final evaluation.

 Assessment methods and criteria

-Final examination will be written.
+Final examination will be written and oral.
 The written examination will contain open questions on the main course topics, both on the aspects of the most important chemical reactions and on the descriptive aspects of food composition and properties and of food components.

 Lessons frequency is not mandatory, although strongly encouraged.
 Lab experiments are mandatory: the student will be admitted to the final examination only if he/she has attended all the lab experiments, eventually without one justified absence.